barrettotte/Game-2600/README.md

 So, this isn't quite a game; its more of a screw around project I kicked around.

-I really wanted to get some projectiles, basic enemy pathfinding, and more fun gameplay going.
+I really wanted to do more with this.
 But, truthfully I just don't feel like working on this anymore.
+Its time for this to go on the shelf.

 ## Stella Emulator Controls